mickem/nscp/docs/docs/api/rest/index.md

 ### Authorization

-The rest API is secured using a series of privilages required (one for each API call) which are connect to roles chich you can assign users.
+The rest API is secured using a series of privileges required (one for each API call) which are connect to roles which you can assign users.
-The default user (root) will, by default, recive unlimited privelages so it can do anything.
+The default user (root) will, by default, receive unlimited privileges so it can do anything.
-This means you most likely want to create seprate users when using the REST API so you can lock down the privelages.
+This means you most likely want to create separate users when using the REST API so you can lock down the privileges.

-#### Privelages
+#### Privileges

-Privelages can be found net to each API Call in the documnetation.
+Privelages can be found net to each API Call in the documentation.
 They are dot-separated strings.
-For instance the `/api/v1/modules/:module/commands/load` requires the `modules.load` pribvelage.
+For instance the `/api/v1/modules/:module/commands/load` requires the `modules.load` privilege.
 To hand this out to a role you would lie the string under the roles like so:

 ```